rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 (foreground or background) so that it becomes part of the user's experience.

+**TODO**: is graphics available at beginning of activate?
+**TODO**: Outline when RAM/CPU/GRAPHICS, etc. becaome available for each transition, e.g. start vs end **TODO**: rename "suspended" to "Low Resource".

 The platform may launch apps for any number of reasons that are out of scope for this document.

 To launch an app, platforms **MUST** use the following process.

+**TODO**: Write words about how you can't activate two apps into "foreground" at the same time.

 If the app is already in the `FOREGROUND` state, then it is already launched and there is no need to do anything else.
 The platform **MUST